Skip to main content

 Resuming

 Resume a sleeping task to restart its container and restore the agent session.
-The agent picks up exactly where it left off.
+The agent picks up where it left off.

 • Click the resume button on a sleeping task